SamLiu1218/IMC-thresholding/README.md

   - The slide bar is of the same scale as the histogram.
   - Use the text input to change cmin and cmax is more precise and also faster.

-The min-list and max-list widgets are just to show the values already set for the current marker across all spots.
-They are not interactive (yet).
+The min-list and max-list widgets show the values already set for the current marker across all spots.
+Use them to quickly apply existing thresholds.

 ## Tips
 Make sure to click "Output image" to record the current thresholds.
 To record thresholds without generating tiffs, modify the output function.